-- 8. Safeguarding land for the duelling of the A465 (T) Heads of the Valleys Road.
-(MAC21) - 6.5.4.80 The Plan recognises the Transport Hierarchy and national policy aims to reduce the need to travel, particularly by private motor vehicles, by supporting healthy and sustainable transport options and encouraging a modal shift.
+- 8. Safeguarding land for the duelling of the A465 (T) Heads of the Valleys Road. - 6.4.81 The Plan recognises the Transport Hierarchy and national policy aims to reduce the need to travel, particularly by private motor vehicles, by supporting healthy and sustainable transport options and encouraging a modal shift.
 Moreover, the relative compactness of our settlements offers good opportunities for alternatives to local car trips.
-Consequently, development proposals that encourage a shift towards sustainable transport modes and build upon opportunities for better integration will be supported. - At the top of the transport hierarchy are efforts to promote walking and cycling.
-Our existing and proposed Active Travel Routes identified for phased improvement over the plan period, are illustrated on the County Borough's Active Travel Integrated Network Map.
+Consequently, development proposals that encourage a shift towards sustainable transport modes and build upon opportunities for better integration will be supported. - 6.4.82 At the top of the transport hierarchy are efforts to promote walking and cycling.
+Our proposed Active Travel Routes identified for phased improvement over the plan period, are illustrated on the County Borough's Active Travel Integrated Network Map (INM).
 These routes have been identified on the Proposals Map.
 Significant socio-economic benefits would be brought by re-connecting Merthyr Tydfil and Aberdare through the disused Merthyr to Abernant railway tunnel, and as such is included on the Integrated Active Travel Network Map.
-Other important existing walking and cycling routes that provide opportunities, such as the National Cycle Network, including The Heads of the Valleys Route, The Celtic, The Taff, Trevithick and Taff Bargoed Trails, are as shown on the Constraints Map. - 6.5.4.82 Strategic improvements to our transportation network are identified in the National Transport Finance Plan, the South East Wales Valleys Local Transport Plan, and the Cardiff Capital Region City Deal. - 6.5.4.83 A modern, accessible, integrated and sustainable transport system is sought by the South-East Wales Valleys Local Transport Plan and this is supported though the identification of the proposed new bus station at Swan Street and South East Wales Metro (Merthyr Tydfil Valley line) improvements.
-The close proximity of a new central bus station and terminus for the 'South -East Wales Metro' within the southern end of the Town Centre will help increase the use of public transport.
-Importantly, a new and electrified public transport fleet will improve air quality and reduce noise pollution experienced in this area. - 6.5.4.84 The provision of transportation infrastructure at an early phase in the development at the 'Hoover Strategic Regeneration Area' (HSRA) will ensure that sustainable travel patterns can be embedded.
-The modal shift away from commuting by private car on the A470 between Merthyr Tydfil and Cardiff will be supported by including small scale park and ride facilities in close proximity to the South Wales Metro network.
-As such park and ride facilities are proposed and land safeguarded for a new metro station at the Hoover Strategic Regeneration Area HSRA.
-(MIN3)
+Other important existing walking and cycling routes that provide opportunities, such as the National Cycle Network, including The Heads of the Valleys Route, The Celtic, The Taff, Trevithick and Taff Bargoed Trails, are as shown on the Constraints Map. - 6.4.83 Strategic improvements to our transportation network are identified in the National Transport Finance Plan, the South East Wales Valleys Local Transport Plan, and the Cardiff Capital Region City Deal. - 6.4.84 A modern, accessible, integrated and sustainable transport system is sought by the South-East Wales Valleys Local Transport Plan and this is supported though the identification of the proposed new bus station at Swan Street and South East Wales Metro (Merthyr Tydfil Valley line) improvements.
+The close proximity of a new central bus station and terminus for the 'South East Wales Metro' within the southern end of the Town Centre will help increase the use of public transport.
+Importantly, a new and electrified public transport fleet will improve air quality and reduce noise pollution experienced in this area.

-- 6.5.4.85 Dependent upon viability there is potential to introduce passenger use along the Cwmbargoed mineral freight line from Trelewis to Ystrad Mynach and its future use is safeguarded.
-Land for the possible future extension of this line to Dowlais Top is also safeguarded. - 6.5.4.86 The Plan also has regard to the on-going dualling of the A465, which will improve connections with the Ebbw Vale Enterprise Zone, the Swansea Bay City Region and the M50, and improvements to the A470 corridor (Taff's Well to Merthyr) supported by the National Transport Finance Plan.
+- 6.4.85 The provision of transportation infrastructure at an early phase in the development at the 'Hoover Strategic Regeneration Area' (HSRA) will ensure that sustainable travel patterns can be embedded.
+The modal shift away from commuting by private car on the A470 between Merthyr Tydfil and Cardiff will be supported by including small-scale park and ride facilities in close proximity to the South Wales Metro network.
+As such park and ride facilities are proposed and land safeguarded for a new metro station at the HSRA. - 6.4.86 Dependent upon viability there is potential to introduce passenger use along the Cwmbargoed mineral freight line from Trelewis to Ystrad Mynach and its future use is safeguarded.
+Land for the possible future extension of this line to Dowlais Top is also safeguarded. - 6.4.87 The Plan also has regard to the on-going dualling of the A465, which will improve connections with the Ebbw Vale Enterprise Zone, the Swansea Bay City Region and the M50, and improvements to the A470 corridor (Taff's Well to Merthyr) supported by the National Transport Finance Plan.
 Consequently, land required for the duelling of the A465 (T) Heads of the Valleys Road is also safeguarded.